Argument from desire: Modern variants

 He argued similarly to both Lewis and Aquinas in his formulation, as well as answering a set of objections.
-The first is whether the argument begs the question- to which he states that the opposite is true.
+The first is whether the argument begs the question, to which he states that the opposite is true.
 The second is the question of whether everyone has such a desire- from which he argues that all do, although many deny such a need.
-The third of these is whether the argument is just Proslogion rephrased, to which he responds that the two are separated by data and observed facts.
+The third of these is whether the argument is just Anselm's ontological argument rephrased, to which he responds that the two are separated by data and observed facts.

 The Catholic philosopher and Thomist Edward Feser has argued that the argument from desire is effective, but relies upon many other beliefs that require proofs to be given before it can work as a convincing argument; Feser thus believes it to be of less practical usage for persuading people than other arguments.

 Criticisms

 Critics of the Lewis's argument from desire, such as John Beversluis and Gregory Bassham, claim that neither the deductive nor the inductive forms of the argument are successful.
 Among the questions critics raise are: